KomodoPlatform/developer-docs/docs/005-installations/_023-asset-chain-parameters.md

 * By internal design, a utxo is more likely to win a block within a `segid` based on age of the utxo and amount of coins.

+#### :pushpin: Examples:
-> A 777777-coin pre-mine with a 1-coin block reward.
+A 777777-coin pre-mine with a 1-coin block reward.
 The chain adjusts difficulty to keep 90% of blocks mined via PoS, and 10% mined via PoW.

 ```
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=100000000 -ac_staked=90 &
 ```

-> A 777777 coin pre-mine with a 10-coin block reward.
+A 777777 coin pre-mine with a 10-coin block reward.
 The chain adjusts difficulty so 2% of blocks are mined via PoS, 98% via PoW.

 ```
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=1000000000 -ac_staked=2 &
 ```

-> A 777777-coin pre-mine, with a 1-coin block reward, block reward decreases by 50% every 2000 blocks, and the chain adjusts difficulty so 10% of blocks are mined via PoS, 90% via PoW.
+A 777777-coin pre-mine, with a 1-coin block reward, block reward decreases by 50% every 2000 blocks, and the chain adjusts difficulty so 10% of blocks are mined via PoS, 90% via PoW.

 ```
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=100000000 -ac_havling=2000 -ac_staked=10 &
 ```

-> A 777777-coin pre-mine, a 10000-coin block reward, the block reward decreases by 40% every 2000 blocks, and the chain adjusts difficulty so 50% of blocks are mined via PoS, 50% via PoW.
+A 777777-coin pre-mine, a 10000-coin block reward, the block reward decreases by 40% every 2000 blocks, and the chain adjusts difficulty so 50% of blocks are mined via PoS, 50% via PoW.

 ```